 The above Scala example shows three kinds of expressions regarding boxes: creating a new box, reading the value of a box, and changing the value of a box.
 To create a box, we need an expression that determines the initial value of the box.
 To read the value of a box, we need an expression that determines the box.
-To change the value of a box, we need an expression that determines the box and an expression that determines the new value of the box.
+To change the value of a box, we need an expression that determines the new value of the box.